msjaiswal/book-notes/Pragmatic Programmer.markdown

 - Civilisations advance by extending the number of important operations we can perform without thinking about them.

-Test early, Test often.
+### Test early, Test often.
 Test Automatically.
 - The earlier a bug is found, the cheaper it is to remedy.
-- Find bugs one.
+- Find bugs once.
 If a human finds a bug, that should be the last time a human finds that bug.

-Pride and Prejudice
+### Pride and Prejudice
 - Sign your work.